sagemath/trac_to_gh/Issue 7695.md

 # Issue 7695: naming of the variable in subfields of cyclotomic fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7695

 Original creator: wuthrich